Written by CorpsAfrica/Malawi Volunteer Ms. Rhoda Sheena Gangire

-The Yao in Zomba district have some intreating attributes which makes their culture unique.
-Some of these attributes are attached to their culture beliefs while some have been adopted depending on different situations encountered.
+The Yao in the Zomba district have some interesting attributes which make their culture unique.
+Some of these attributes are attached to their cultural beliefs while some have been adopted depending on different situations encountered.

 Farming for Business